Argyle (village), Wisconsin

 Argyle is a village in Lafayette County, Wisconsin, United States.
-The population was 857 at the 2010 census, up from 823 at the 2000 census.
-The village is located within the Town of Argyle.
+The population was 783 at the 2020 census, down from 857 at the 2010 census.
+The village is surrounded by the Town of Argyle.

 History

 The village began at a convenient ford for crossing the East Branch Pecatonica River.
 The first settler named it after the Duke of Argyll who had sponsored his coming to the United States.
 That came after an application for a post office under the name of Hazel Green was denied on the grounds that there already was a Hazel Green in Wisconsin.
-The village's original settlers were dominantly from New England, Norway and Ireland, which is reflected in the village's three oldest churches, Argyle Methodist Church (UMC), Argyle Lutheran Church (ELCA), and St. Joseph's Catholic Church.
+The village's original settlers were predominantly from New England, Norway and Ireland, which is reflected in the village's three oldest churches, Argyle Methodist Church (UMC), Argyle Lutheran Church (ELCA), and St. Joseph's Catholic Church.

 Geography

 Argyle is located at 42.701827°N 89.866408°W (42.701827, -89.866408).

 According to the United States Census Bureau, the village has a total area of 0.62 sqmi, all of it land.
 The East Branch Pecatonica River flows through this area.